ti-oluwa/djsm/README.md

 }
 ```

-You could also define optional flags when running the above command.
+You could also use optional flags when running the above command.
 For example;

 ```bash
 python manage.py use_djsm --as "secrets_manager"
 ```

 Lets you define the name of the djsm in settings.py.
-Also, you could the `--quiet` flag to prevent manager created from printing setup/process logs to the console.
+Also, you could the `--quiet` flag to prevent the manager created from printing setup/process logs to the console.

 ```bash
 python manage.py use_djsm --as "secrets_manager" --quiet